 Daniel Mendelsohn is an award-winning author, critic, and translator.
 His essays, reviews, and articles appear in many publications, most frequently in The New Yorker, The New York Review of Books, and Harpers, for which he contributes a column about culture.
 He has also been a columnist for the New York Times Book Review and for New York magazine, where he was the weekly book critic.

 His books include the international bestseller The Lost: A Search for Six of Six Million, which won the National Books Critics Circle Award and the National Jewish Book Award in the United States and the Prix Médicis in France, among many other honors; a memoir, The Elusive Embrace, a Los Angeles Times Best Book of the Year; two collections of essays, How Beautiful It Is and How Easily It Can Be Broken and Waiting for the Barbarians: Essays From the Classics to Pop Culture; and a two-volume translation of the poetry of C. P. Cavafy, which included the first English translation of the poet’s “Unfinished Poems.”

-Daniel Mendelsohn’s other honors include a Barnes and Noble Discover Prize, a Guggenheim Fellowship, the National Book Critics Circle Citation for Excellence in Book Reviewing, and the George Jean Nathan Prize for Drama Criticism.
-A member of both the American Academy of Arts and Sciences and the American Philosophical Association, he lives in New York City.
+Daniel Mendelsohn’s other honors include the PEN Harry Vursell Prize for Prose Style, a Guggenheim Fellowship, a Barnes and Noble Discover Prize, the NBCC Citation for Excellence in Book Reviewing, and the George Jean Nathan Prize for Drama Criticism.
+A member of both the American Academy of Arts and Sciences and the American Philosophical Association, he teaches literature at Bard College.